venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 ---

-## 4. The Workflow Tool Pattern
+## 4. The Kernel-Driven Workflow Expansion Pattern

-To ensure maximum reliability and to simplify the AI Planner's task, the system favors a **Workflow Tool Pattern** for all complex, multi-step operations.
+To ensure maximum reliability and to simplify the AI Planner's task, the system uses a **Kernel-Driven Workflow Expansion Pattern** for all complex, multi-step operations.

-Instead of asking the AI to generate a complex sequence of granular tools (e.g., `git_create_branch`, `refactor_file_content`, `git_add`), the system provides a single, powerful "workflow tool" (e.g., `execute_refactoring_workflow`) that encapsulates the entire best-practice sequence in deterministic Python code.
+Instead of asking the AI to generate a long and potentially fragile sequence of granular tools (e.g., `git_create_branch`, `write_file`, `git_add`), the system instructs the AI to generate a single, high-level "workflow" step (e.g., `execute_refactoring_workflow`).

+The `kernel` is designed to **intercept** these specific workflow steps before execution.
+It then performs the following sequence:
+1. It extracts the high-level intent and arguments from the single step (e.g., "refactor these files with these instructions").
+2. It performs all necessary non-deterministic "thinking" itself.
+For a refactoring task, this is where it calls the LLM to generate the new, modified code content.
+3. It then **dynamically replaces** the original single workflow step with a new, fully deterministic sequence of granular tool calls (e.g., `git_create_branch`, `write_file` with the newly generated content, `git_add`, `git_commit`).

+This pattern provides three major architectural advantages:
+-   **Centralized Logic:** All complex, LLM-dependent logic is centralized in the `kernel`, not scattered across various tools.
+-   **Consistency:** Live Execution Mode and Output-First Mode are guaranteed to use the exact same code generation logic, eliminating behavioral drift between the two workflows.
+-   **Simplified Planning:** The AI Planner's task is simplified to producing a high-level, one-step plan, which is a much easier and more reliable task for an LLM than creating a complex, multi-step sequence.

 **Canonical Rule:** Personas responsible for code modification (i.e., those inheriting from `_base/developer-agent-1`) **MUST** be instructed to use the appropriate high-level workflow tool in a single-step plan.
-To enforce this, personas MUST also be explicitly instructed on the tool's argument schema (e.g., providing a single string for instructions) to safeguard against the AI inventing incompatible data structures.

 ---

 ## 5. Extensibility: The Knowledge and Context Architecture